 Below, we’ve listed many of the items that have helped us on our travels, grouped by little babies (under 12 months) and toddlers.
 Of course, what works for one family (or one child) may not work for every family and every child, but we found success with each of the items listed below.
-Please note that some of the links below are Amazon affiliate links so, if you purchase something using a link below, we may earn a small commission at no additional cost to you.
-We only recommend products that we have purchased and used ourselves.
-All opinions expressed here are our own.

 Infants (ages 0 – 12 months):

 Nuna Pipa Car Seat (with travel bag): We knew we’d be traveling a good bit in the first few months while Eliza was still using an infant car seat, so we decided that paying a little more for the Nuna Pipa car seat was well worth it for us.
 This car seat is one of the lightest infant carriers and the absolute best part about it is that it does not need a base to hook into a car (note: the Pipa Lite is slightly lighter but does always require a base).
-Being able to use just a seat belt to strap the car seat in makes traveling in Ubers, friends’ cars and sometimes even planes much easier.
+Being able to use just a seat belt to strap the car seat in makes traveling in Ubers, friends’ cars and even planes much easier.
 The Nuna Pipa has been a huge help for us when we’re at home but especially when traveling!
 Plus, we found a cheap-o carrying case to use when checking or gate checking the car seat.
 (Bonus: we’ve used the same car seat + carrying case for both children and they’re still in great shape.
 The 2018 version of the Nuna Pipa says it lasts for 7 years from date of purchase.)

 One note: some people don’t travel with car seats and just rent them from car companies if needed.
 For us, we like knowing and trusting the car seat for the very littles and, honestly, depending on a rental company to actually have a carseat upon arrival seems a little silly to us (plus that per-day rental price really starts to add up).

-Maxi Cosi Stroller: We went with the Nuna stroller for bumpy, uneven Charleston streets at home but didn’t want to gate check that nice stroller only to find it had been broken or damaged under the plane upon arrival.
+Maxi Cosi Stroller: We went with the Nuna stroller for bumpy, uneven Charleston streets at home but didn’t want to gate check a nice stroller only to find it had been broken or damaged under the plane upon arrival.
 So, we bought a cheap-o Maxi Cosi stroller base that has included attachments to hook the Nuna car seat straight into it (note: the Maxi Cosi attachments work for the Nuna Pipa car seat).
 It isn’t the smoothest ride, but it’s so easy to use in the airport and past security and then gate check that stroller at the end of the jet bridge.
-We’ve found this combo to be the best for traveling with a young child because it’s an easy car seat + stroller option that packs up lightly.
+We’ve found this combo to be the best for traveling with a very young child because it’s an easy car seat + stroller option that packs up lightly.

 Brica Fold n Go Travel Bassinet: We’ve used this very small “crib” on the beach + traveling.
 I think they outgrow this by about 6 months, but, if they are really small, it’s an easier and more managable option than packing a huge pack n’ play (this is so small that I just pack this in my suitcase!).